-- Canadian money orders - Canadian cash (suspended until the building re-opens) - PayMyTuition: Online option for international students who wish to pay using their home currency using wire transfer, e-wallet, and bill and credit card payments.
+Canadian money orders

+- Canadian cash (accepted at the reception, please don't mail cash) - PayMyTuition: Online option for international students who wish to pay using their home currency using wire transfer, e-wallet, and bill and credit card payments.
 Please note this type of payment may take a few days to process.
 PayMyTuition will notify you once funds have been received and delivered to Regent College.
 You must provide an SMS capable phone number, your passport or driver's license number, and a photograph of the document for identification purposes.
-For more information please consult the PayMyTuition Benefits. - Western Union GlobalPay: Another online option for international students who wish to pay using their home currency.
-Please note this type of payment may take a few days to process. - Interac Online (bank debit): via REGIS.
-Participating Canadian banks include TD Canada Trust and RBC.
-Go to Interac Online site for full list of participating financial institutions.
-Note: visa/debit combination cards do not work with Interac online.
-Please come to Regent reception in order to process your debit payment if you have this type of card. - Interac e-Transfer: Send your payment via Interac e-Transfer from your bank.
+For more information please consult the PayMyTuition Benefits. - Convera (Western Union Business Solutions): Another online option for international students who wish to pay using their home currency.
+Please note this type of payment may take a few days to process. - Interac e-Transfer: Send your payment via Interac e-Transfer from your bank.
 Follow your bank's instructions for using this payment method.
+Please include your Regent ID (e.g. 300123).
 Note that you may have a daily and weekly spending limit.